Enterprise SEO Strategy: How to Rank for High-Volume Keywords

 Backlinks remain one of the most important ranking factors.
 For high-volume keywords, building substantial backlinks from authoritative sources is non-negotiable.
 But you can’t just email people asking for links.
 That strategy is dead.

-Create linkable assets—content designed to attract links.
-Original research, industry reports, data visualizations, unique frameworks.
-Create resources other organizations actually want to link to.
+Create linkable assets.
+Original research.
+Industry reports.
+Data visualizations.
+Unique frameworks.
+Build resources other organizations actually want to link to.
 When journalists see your industry research, they link to it.
 When educators discover your unique framework, they link to it.
 When competitors see your original data, they sometimes reference it.

 Build relationships with relevant publishers and influencers.
 Regular communication.
 Offering value.
 Showing genuine interest in their work.
 When you have relationships, people are more willing to link to your content.
 This is old-fashioned relationship-building dressed up in SEO language.